-Investing in a guitar strap that is made of a high-quality material will help to ensure that the strap lasts longer, which helps to ensure the longevity of your instrument.
+Investing in a guitar strap that is made of high-quality material will help to ensure that the strap lasts longer, which helps to ensure the longevity of your instrument.

 This guitar strap from Walker and Williams was built for the guitarists out there that are looking to play on a comfortable hootenanny style strap.
-The physical build for this strap is two inches wide and can be adjusted from 32-inches to 55-inches in length and is comprised from woven nylon and a non-scratching polyester adjuster.
+The physical build for this strap is two inches wide and can be adjusted from 32-inches to 55-inches in length and is comprised of woven nylon and a non-scratching polyester adjuster.